brunozc/K7/README.md

-# Minimalist Zsh theme for me
+# K7 Minimalist Zsh theme

+This is a minimalist Zsh theme that displays the current Git branch and status, along with some useful icons and colors.
+Inspired by [Powerlevel10k](https://github.com/romkatv/powerlevel10k) and created with the minimal set of features that I need.

 ## Install Zsh